 Targeting Squid at Portarlington Pier

-Targeting squid is a fun form of fishing growing in popularity with the reward of fresh calamari.
-Squid can be caught all year round, you will find them in shallow weedy areas and they respond well to jigs in clear water conditions.
+Targeting squid is a fun form of fishing that’s growing in popularity, offering the reward of fresh calamari.
+Squid can be caught all year round.
+You will find them in shallow weedy areas, and they respond well to jigs in clear water conditions.
 We recommend reading our detailed guide on How to catch squid around Melbourne.
-An egi rod between 7.5 feet and 9 feet in length is ideal and there are plenty of egi rods on the market fit for purpose.
-We recommend an 8 foot 3-inch rod paired with a 3000 size reel spooled with 15-pound braid.
-Squid jigs are prone to snags in this area, and we have found that using slow sinking jigs in the smaller size of 2.5 and 3.0-gram jigs will help avoid this problem.
-Cast your squid jig to allow time for the jig to sink then do a series of lifts and pauses to imitate a wounded prawn.
-The natural temptation is to strike Instead, a subtle lift to keep line tension and a constant slow reel is all that’s required.
+An egi rod between 7.5 feet and 9 feet in length is ideal, and there are plenty of egi rods on the market that are suitable for the purpose.
+We recommend an 8-foot 3-inch rod paired with a 3000-size reel spooled with 15-pound braid.
+Squid jigs are prone to snags in this area, and we have found that using slow-sinking jigs in the smaller sizes of 2.5 and 3.0-gram jigs will help avoid this problem.
+Cast your squid jig to allow time for the jig to sink, then do a series of lifts and pauses to imitate a wounded prawn.
+The natural temptation is to strike.
+Instead, a subtle lift to keep line tension and a constant slow reel is all that’s required.

-Check out this instructional video guide on how to squid filmed locally in Port Phillip Bay
+Check out this instructional video guide on how to squid filmed locally in Port Phillip Bay.

-Targeting Salmon at Portarlington Pier
+Targeting Australian Salmon at Portarlington Pier

 Salmon

 Salmon are powerful sports fish that school up in big numbers.
-They punch well above their weight and when hooked produce strong bursts of speed, powerful runs, and vigorous head shakes.
-Keep an eye for gutters which are patches of deeper water that Salmon will swim through in schools.
-These can be identified by the darker color of the water.
+They punch well above their weight and when hooked produce intense bursts of speed, powerful runs, and vigorous head shakes.
+Keep an eye out for gutters, which are patches of deeper water that Salmon will swim through in schools.
+The darker colour of the water can identify these.
 Salmon will happily take a range of soft plastics, lures, and baits.
 Including 3 and 4-inch soft plastics and long-casting metal spoons.
 You can target them with light spinning gear such as a 2-4 kilo rod and 2500-size reel.
-However, if you are targeting them land-based on the beach or surf then you will likely jump up to a 5-10 kilo rod that’s between 9-12 feet in length paired with a 3000-size reel spooled with 15-pound braid.
+However, if you are targeting them land-based on the beach or surf, then you will likely jump up to a 5-10 kilo rod that’s between 9-12 feet in length paired with a 3000-size reel spooled with 15-pound braid.

 Targeting Whiting at Portarlington Pier